Published on March 16th, 2015 | by Ruben0

 Fino Quinta is a well respected wine but it can be hard to find

-In fact González Byass is also producing this Fino Quinta for Osborne, one of the long-time flagship wines from this bodega.
+In fact González Byass has also been producing this Fino Quinta for Osborne, one of the long-time flagship wines from this bodega.
 Fino Quinta is four and a half years old.
-The name quinta means fifth – it indicates the number of rows in the solera system.
+The name quinta means fifth – it indicates the fact that it originated from the fifth criadera in the solera system of the Fino La Honda, an older style of Fino from Osborne.
+When consumers started to prefer a younger and lighter style of Fino, part of this solera was taken away and served as a starting point for the Fino Quinta.

 Fino Quinta (15%, Osborne)